SoumilMalik24/40-Days-DL-MLOps/README.md

 - Observed increased depth → better generalization but higher computation.
 - Compared with Inception: VGG is simpler but slower to train.
 - Achieved ~89–91% accuracy after 30 epochs.

+## Day 15 - Vision Transformers (ViT)

+- Learned how Transformers can process images by splitting them into patches.
+- Implemented a mini Vision Transformer from scratch for CIFAR-10.
+- Understood patch embedding, positional encoding, and self-attention.
+- Observed that ViT performs competitively even without convolution layers.
+- Achieved ~85–88% test accuracy after 30 epochs.